The Librarian (franchise): The Librarians: The Next Chapter (2025–present)

 In May 2023, The CW ordered a spin-off series titled The Librarians: The Next Chapter, which was set to premiere in late 2024, airing on Thursdays right after Superman and Lois.
 On August 16, 2024, it was pulled from The CW lineup.
 On August 23, 2024, it was announced that TNT had picked up the series after being pulled from The CW schedule.
-The series premiered on May 25, 2025.
+The series premiered on May 25, 2025, and featured a new team working at another annex of the Library based in Belgrade, Serbia.
+The new team consists of Vikram Chamberlain (Callum McGowan), the active Librarian of 1847 who was transported to 2025 through a timeless prison; Dr. Lysa Pascal (Olivia Morris), an initially skeptical mathematician, scientist, and engineer who inherits the castle where the Belgrade annex is hosted; Connor Green (Bluey Robinson), a disgraced university professor-turned-popular Web video conspiracy theorist who discovers the Library while trying to prove that magic is real; and Charlie Cornwall (Jessica Green), a combat veteran and Guardian candidate given a second chance by Jacob Stone.
+The Belgrade annex's immortal caretaker is Elaine Astolat (Caroline Loncq), another former knight of Camelot whose role as a knight was erased from history by her vengeful ex-lover Lancelot.

 Books

-The Adventures of the Librarian: Quest for the Spear
+The Adventures of the Librarian: Quest for the Spear (2004)

 A novelization of the first movie was adapted by Christopher Tracy as The Adventures of the Librarian: Quest for the Spear, which was published in 2004.

 The Librarians tie-in novels

 Three tie-in novels have been published, all written by Greg Cox: